viktorfrom/e7020e_bare/README.md

 There can be a number of reasons ITM tracing fails.

-- The `openocd.gdb` script enables ITM tracing assuming the `/tmp/itm.log` and `itmdump` has been correctly setup before `gdb` is launched (and the script run).
+- The `openocd.gdb` script (or `launch.json` if in vscode using external ITM logging) enables ITM tracing assuming that the `/tmp/itm.fifo` and `itmdump` has been correctly setup before `gdb` is launched.
 So the first thing is to check that you follow the sequence suggested above.

 - `openocd.gdb`sets enables ITM tracing by: